 Recognized trade credentials

-The province also recognizes trade credentials issued by specific regulatory authorities.
 Find out if your trade credential is recognized in Alberta.

-To connect with Apprenticeship and Industry Training:
+Connect with Apprenticeship and Industry Training:

 Find an Apprenticeship and Industry Training Office near you.